magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ```

 Wow, this is a very handy task to be used indeed.
 Let's play at the
-command line by chaining it before and after the `pom` task by passing
+command line by chaining it before and after the `pom` task and by
-the `-f` option flag:
+passing to it the `-f` option flag:

 ```bash
 boot show -f pom -p org.clojars.magomimmo/valip -v 0.4.0-SNAPSHOT show -f